Mountain peaks and plains of central Mongolia - Earth.com

 The resilient Mongolian horse, integral to local culture, is celebrated for its endurance across the vast, open landscapes.
 Predators such as the snow leopard roam the high altitudes, playing a key role in the ecosystem, while the elusive Gobi bear survives in the sparse vegetation of the Gobi Desert.

 The steppes are home to the fast-moving Mongolian gazelle and the critically endangered saiga antelope, known for its distinctive nose.
-The mountains support populations of argali sheep, the world’s largest wild sheep, and the ibex, adept at navigating rocky terrains.
-The Siberian roe deer thrives across various habitats, showcasing the adaptability of Mongolia’s wildlife.
+The mountains support populations of argali sheep, the world’s largest wild sheep, and the ibex, which has mastered the art of navigating rocky terrains.

 “Part of a small dry lake appears in the top left of the image.
 In wetter years, water from this lake feeds Orog Lake (also photographed by astronauts), out of frame to the upper right.
 This and other nearby lakes are part of the Valley of Lakes waterfowl conservation habitat, protected as a Ramsar site,” noted NASA.